EsotericSoftware/spine-runtimes/README.md

 The Spine Runtimes are developed with the intent to be used with data exported from Spine.
 By purchasing Spine, `Section 2` of the [Spine Software License](https://esotericsoftware.com/files/license.txt) grants the right to create and distribute derivative works of the Spine Runtimes.

+## Bugs, enhancements, and tasks

+Review our backlog of bugs, enhancements, and tasks in the [spine-runtimes](https://github.com/EsotericSoftware/spine-runtimes/issues) and [spine-editor](https://github.com/EsotericSoftware/spine-editor/issues) issue trackers.
+However, you may find it more convenient to use the [spine-runtimes waffle](https://waffle.io/EsotericSoftware/spine-runtimes) and [spine-editor waffle](https://waffle.io/EsotericSoftware/spine-editor), which provide a nicer view of the same issue tracker information.

 ## Documentation

 See the Spine [runtime documentation](http://esotericsoftware.com/spine-documentation#runtimesTitle) for documentation applicable to all runtimes.
 See each runtime's `README.md` for runtime specific documentation.